-CG01 Manage information from different sources and apply it to the area of musical creation.
-CG02 Generate own artistic concepts and develop the ability of expressing them through musical tool and languages.
+CG02 Generate own artistic concepts and develop the ability of expressing them through musical tools and languages.
 CG03 Apply the most appropriate working methods to overcome the challenges of the study and practice of individual and/ or collective music, seeking excellence and quality.
-CG04 Know the technological resources typical for the discipline and its applications in the musical creation, assimilating innovations that appear.
-CG08 Present in a written and spoken way the content and objectives of one's professional activity both to a non-professional public and to a specialized one, using correctly technical and general vocabulary, both in Spanish and in a foreign language.
+CG08 Present in a written and spoken way the content and objectives of one's professional activity both to a non-professional public and to a specialized one, using correct technical and general vocabulary, both in Spanish and in a foreign language.
 CG09 Know different study and research methodologies for expanding the ability to a continuous development and innovation in one's activity within the musical industry.
 CG10 Develop critical discourses towards personal and interpersonal activity adapting to cultural, social, artistic and professional changes.
-CE01 Develop skills for identifying, understanding and memorizing of the musical material.
-CE02 Identify and appreciate in auditory and intellectual way different types of musical and sound structures.
+CE01 Develop skills for identifying, understanding and memorizing of the musical material CE02 Identify and appreciate in auditory and intellectual way different types of musical and sound structures.
 CE03 Know the fundamentals and structure of musical language and apply them to interpretative, creative and research practice.
 CE04 Know the main repertoires and musical stylistic resources, extracting techniques and structures for their application.
-CE05 Know the most recent trends and proposals in different fields of musical creation.
-CE06 Interpret in an analytical way all the musical resources of a piece of any style, as well as connect and apply those features in one's own and others' music.
+CE06 Interpret in an analytical way all the musical resources of a piece of any style, as well connect and apply those features in one's own and other's music.
 CE07 Identify the fundamentals of musical acoustics, the acoustic characteristics of the instruments, their technical, sound and expressive possibilities, as well as their combinations and results.
-CE08 Use new technologies in the area of music and acoustics in all kind of contexts and formats, in order to apply them to specific needs of the project.
-CE10 Know processes and requirements of the music applied to stage and to multimedia and audiovisual projects to develop compositions in which the dramatic has a dominant role.
-CE13 Acquire necessary tools for creation and management of cultural industries related to the area of music.
-CE15 Create, plan, direct and develop an own musical project of a professional quality.
+CE08 Use new technologies in the area of music and acoustics in all kinds of contexts and formats, in order to apply them to specific needs of the project.